tlevine/www.thomaslevine.com/content/!/tom-seeks-open-data-work/index.md

 As you may have realized, I've recently been [studying](/open-data) data about [open data](/!/what-is-open-data) so that we can use data to drive our opening of data.
+(Data, data, data!)
-It has been more fun than many other things I've done, and I want to keep doing this research all day.
-So now I'm looking for work that will allow that.
+I want to keep doing this research all day.

 ## Things I can do for you
-There are a lot of things about open data that I want to look at, and they can be aligned with quite a many different efforts/organizations.

 **If you work for a data-related software company**, I can prototype or implement new features in your product to make open data better.
 This could involve things like [checking for out-of-date data](/!/data-updatedness/) and